nasa/openmct/TESTING.md

 ## e2e, performance, and visual testing
 Documentation located [here](./e2e/README.md)

+## Working with CI

+We are leveraging two different CI systems.

+### Github Actions/Workflows
+Github Actions/Workflows are used with special triggers (i.e. github label on PR) or on platforms unavailable to circleCI (windows, macOS).

+### Circle CI
+The majority of our CI hours are spent on Circle CI to run per-commit and nightly work.

+#### Busting Cache
+In certain circumstances, the CircleCI cache can become stale.
+In order to bust the cache, we've implemented a runtime boolean parameter in Circle CI creatively name BUST_CACHE.
+To execute:
+1. Navigate to the branch in Circle CI believed to have stale cache.
+1. Click on the 'Trigger Pipeline' button.
+1. Add Parameter -> Parameter Type = boolean , Name = BUST_CACHE ,Value = true
+1. Click 'Trigger Run'

 ## Code Coverage

 * 100% statement coverage is achievable and desirable.